ivan-korobkov/pdef/docs/http-rpc.md

             Get it from the request query string.
         Else:
             If the remaining path segments are empty:
-                Return HTTP 404, 'Method not found, wrong number of arguments'.
+                Return HTTP 400, 'Wrong number of method arguments'.
             Get the next segment from the remaining segments as an argument.

         Url-decode the argument.

-If the expected argument type is a string, enclose it in quotes to get a valid JSON string.
+        If the expected argument type is a string, an enum or a date type, and the argument does not start and end with quotes ("), enclose it in quotes to get a valid JSON string.

         Parse the argument from a JSON string and add it to the arguments lists.

     Create a new invocation of the method with the parsed arguments.